SuperlativeCoder/supergo/README.md

 a robut project

 ## WARNING
-**Token is any more useless where in package.json,Please use your own**
+**Token is any more useless where in package.json,Please use your own 🤪**

 ## MAPPING
 ```js